yusufaf/yusufaf/README.md

 My name is Yusuf Afzal, and welcome to my GitHub

 - :evergreen_tree: I'm a third-year student studying Computer Science at the University of Oregon.
-- :computer: Currently working as a Web Development intern at [PNNL](pnnl.gov).
+- :computer: Currently working as a Web Development intern at [PNNL](https://pnnl.gov).

-Check out my personal site <a href="https://yusufaf.github.io">here</a>
+Check out my personal site [here](https://yusufaf.github.io)